PriyaranjanKS/FusionDevBlogs/_posts/2024-07-22-Copilot-Adaptive-Cards.md

 ## Use Case: Reward and Recognition Program

-Let's delve into a practical scenario: implementing a Reward and Recognition Program where employees can select and order a reward based on their eligibility.
-We'll explore how to integrate Adaptive Cards with Copilot and utilize Office 365 and Dataverse actions to build an end-to-end bot without the use of Power Automate.
+Let’s delve into a practical scenario: implementing a Reward and Recognition Program where employees can select and order a reward based on their eligibility.
+We’ll explore how to integrate Adaptive Cards with Copilot and utilize Office 365 and Dataverse actions to build an end-to-end bot without the use of Power Automate.

+### Overview of the Process:

+- **Use the Office 365 mail connector** to get the current user's email ID.
+- **Query the Dataverse table** to check if the user has already claimed a reward.
+- If the user has not claimed a reward, **provide an Adaptive Card** for selecting a product and entering the shipping address.
+- **Send the user's selection and address via email** to the concerned team to process the order.

 ## Step-by-Step Guide to Building the Rewards and Recognition Copilot